 The Declaration of Independence mentions God but ONLY in Deistic terms!
 Nowhere in the Declaration is Jesus, Moses or the Bible ever mentioned.
 If America was founded as a Christian nation this would not be the case.

 One important US document that not many people are aware of is the Treaty of Peace and

 Friendship between the United States and the Bey and Subjects of Tripoli of Barbary.
-Article XI of this treaty (pictured at right) which was started in the administration of George Washington and which was ratified in the administration of John Adams reads, "As the government of the United States of America is not in any sense founded on the Christian religion . . ." as can be seen by the image of it below.
+Article XI of this treaty (pictured at right) which was started in the administration of George Washington and which was ratified in the administration of John Adams reads, "As the government of the United States of America is not in any sense founded on the Christian religion . . ."
 This makes it very clear that America was not founded as a Christian nation or on Judeo-Christian principles!

 The reliance on reason that Deism demands enabled those who used it at the time of the American Revolution to overcome the Biblical prohibition against rebellion in political and governmental matters.
 This prohibition is found in Romans 13:1-2 which reads, "Everyone must submit himself to the governing authorities, for there is no authority except that which God has established.
 The authorities that exist have been established by God.
 Consequently, he who rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves."